 Earlham College and NCAA Compliance

-The Department of Athletics at Earlham College is dedicated to providing a quality, competitive student-athlete experience with an atmosphere of excellence in academics, athletics, and student-life and well-being.
-Earlham College is also committed to meeting the requirements of the National Collegiate Athletic Association (NCAA) and conference affiliates.
+The Department of Athletics at Earlham College is dedicated to providing a quality, competitive student-athlete experience with an atmosphere of excellence in academics, athletics, student life and well-being.
+Earlham College is also committed to meeting the requirements of the National Collegiate Athletic Association (NCAA), Heartland Collegiate Athletic Conference (HCAC) and North Coast Athletic Conference (NCAC).
 With this in mind, this page includes information that pertains to NCAA and Earlham College compliance and eligibility rules.
 This information includes policies, rules, and regulations in a wide variety of topics for student-athletes and individuals of athletics interests.

-It is the responsibility of the appropriate individuals to understand the below information and ASK if something is confusing.
-It’s always a good idea to ASK before acting!
+It is the responsibility of the appropriate individual to understand the information below.
+Please ASK before you ACT!
 All information is up to date but is subject to change.

 Please contact the Compliance Office with questions: